Dennis White (police commissioner): Allegation of domestic violence

 On May 20, lawyers for White and the City of Boston presented their arguments to a judge, with White's counsel asserting that Mayor Walsh was aware of the 1999 allegations at the time White was appointed, therefore White could not now be removed on the same grounds; in a statement, Walsh denied prior knowledge of the allegations.
 On May 25, a judge ruled against White, denying the request for a preliminary injunction.
 The following day, the judge granted White's attorney a motion for a delay, to "have the opportunity for a higher court to review".
 A judge of the Massachusetts Appeals Court denied the appeal on May 27.
 On May 31, White notified Janey of two video affidavits, from his daughter and former sister-in-law, stating that White was not an abuser and was actually the victim of domestic abuse.
 On June 2, Janey held a hearing with White.
 That same day, White's ex-wife made public statements asserting that White did physically and emotionally abuse her.

 On June 7, 2021, Acting Mayor Janey fired White from his position as police commissioner, ending a five-month period of limbo while independent investigations and legal challenges were conducted.

+Defamation suit

+In 2021, White filed suit against the City of Boston and former mayor Janey on multiple grounds, including defamation, violation of his right to privacy, and lack of due process.
+Multiple claims were dismissed in 2022, and the remaining claims were dismissed by Leo T. Sorokin of the United States District Court for the District of Massachusetts on August 19, 2024.
+White's lawyer stated that the dismissal would be appealed.